britecharts/britecharts/CONTRIBUTING.md

 2- Clone repository with `git clone https://github.com/<your handle>/britecharts.git`

-3- Navigate to the repository folder and install dependencies with: `npm install` (we are using node 6.9.x at the moment)
+3- Navigate to the repository folder and install dependencies with: `yarn install` (we are using node 6.9.x at the moment)

+4- If you don't have yarn installed, it can be easily installed with homebrew following the instruction in the [yarn docs][yarn]

 ### Creating feature branches